MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex3_service_based_retention.md

 8. Select **Save** twice.

 You have successfully activated the Mailbox Hold on a mailbox in your environment and stopped everyone with access from permanently deleting any content in the mailbox.
 Applying the hold can take up to 4 hours.
+You can proceed to the next task immediately.

 ### Task 2 – Recover SharePoint Documents

-In this task, you will delete and restore the deleted document to make sure you can restore documents the employee might delete after he is informed about the litigation hold against his mailbox.
+In this task, you will delete and restore a deleted document to make sure you can restore documents the employee might delete after he is informed about the litigation hold against his mailbox.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 2. In **Microsoft Edge**, navigate to **https://www.office.com** and log Microsoft 365 as **Joni Sherman**.

-3. In the Microsoft O365 landing page, select the App launcher icon in the top-left corner with nine dots, then select **SharePoint** from the submenu.
+3. In the Microsoft Office 365 landing page, select the App launcher icon in the top-left corner (icon with nine dots), then select **SharePoint** from the sub-menu.

 4. On the SharePoint landing page, select the **Benefits @ Contoso** SharePoint site.